philtr/phillipridlen/src/posts/notes/2026/05/elitchs-or-lakeside/index.md

 layout: post
 type: note
 title: Elitch's or Lakeside?
-subtitle: The story of two imperfect amusement parks.
+subtitle: Meandering thoughts on Denver's two imperfect amusement parks.
 description: |
   Denver's amusement parks were never great, but it's not like we had any better options.
 Here's my meandering memoir.
 category: Life